Simultaneous off-the-grid learning of mixtures issued from a continuous dictionary: Introduction

 A line of work has emerged around the reconstruction of signals that are mixtures of continuously parametrized features by solving a regularized minimization problem over a space of measures.
 Indeed, one can readily notice that a mixture of non-linear features $\sum_{k \in S^\star} \beta_k^\star \phi(\theta_k^\star)$ can be written as the application of the linear functional $\mu \mapsto \int \phi(\theta) \mu(\rd \theta) $ to the atomic measure $\mu^\star = \sum_{k \in S^\star} \beta_k^\star \delta_{\theta_k^\star}$, where $\delta_x$ denotes a Dirac measure located in $x$.
 The Beurling Lasso (or BLasso) introduced in \cite{de2012exact} has proven to be efficient to retrieve a sparse measure from its images through linear functionals.
 We stress that when $\operatorname{dim}(H_T) < +\infty$, there exists a solution to the BLasso made up of at most ${\rm dim}(H_T)$ Dirac measures.
 We refer to \cite{boyer2019representer} and \cite{duval21} for proofs of this result.
 For this reason, the BLasso has been used as a counterpart of the classical Lasso for continuous dictionaries.
-We remark that when $H_T$ is infinite dimensional the BLasso may not have a priori an atomic solution.
+We remark that when $H_T$ is infinite dimensional the BLasso optimization problem over the space of measures may not have a solution which is an atomic measure.
 It makes its solutions difficult to interpret in our context.
-That is why we prefer in this paper to assume a bound $K$ on the unknown number of features $s$ in order to formulate \eqref{eq:model}.
+That is why we prefer in this paper to assume a bound $K$ on the unknown number of features $s$ in order to formulate \eqref{eq:model} and to solve a different optimization problem \eqref{eq:generalized_lasso} producing an atomic measure as a solution.
 When only one element of $H_T$ is observed (\emph{i.e.} $\spi$ is reduced to a singleton and $\nu$ is a Dirac measure), this formulation is equivalent to that of the BLasso restricted to the set of atomic measures of at most $K$ atoms.
 Efficient numerical methods to solve this problem are available such as modifications of the Frank-Wolfe algorithm (\cite{denoyelle2019sliding}, \cite{boyd2017alternating}) or the Conic Gradient Particle Descent (\cite{chizat2021sparse}).
 We stress that these methods proceed by seeking a solution that is atomic.